tituschewxj/tp/docs/UserGuide.md

 <i class="fa-solid fa-maximize"></i>
 **Resizing the help window:**

-The help window is resizable, so you can **easily reposition and resize** it to fit anywhere on your screen, exactly where you want it to be.
+The help window is resizable, so you can {{ macros.semiBold('easily reposition and resize') }} it to fit anywhere on your screen, exactly where you want it to be.
 </box>

 <box type="tip" light>